OCA/commission/account_commission/README.rst

    "Invoice Lines" for forcing a recompute of all agents from the partner setup.
    This is needed for example when you have changed the partner on the invoice having already inserted lines.

+For invoicing the settlements (only for external agents):

+#.
+Go to *Invoicing > Commissions > Create Commission Invoices*.
+#.
+On the window that appears, you can select following data:

+   * Product.
+It should be a service product for being coherent.
+   * Journal: To be selected between existing purchase journals.
+   * Date: If you want to choose a specific invoice date.
+You can leave it blank if you prefer.
+   * Settlements: For selecting specific settlements to invoice.
+You can leave it blank as well for invoicing all the pending settlements.

+If you want to invoice a/some specific settlement/s:

+#.
+Navigate to *Invoicing > Commissions > Invoices Settlements*.
+#.
+Select it/them on the list.
+#.
+Click on *Action > Create Commission Invoices*.
+#.
+You can as well enter in one settlement, and click on the "Make invoice"
+   button.

 Bug Tracker
 ===========